nazariyv/blog/posts/implication.md

 | F   | T   | F?                |
 | F   | F   | T?                |

 Intuitively, the last row feels wrong, but we have arrived at exactly this configuration through a rigorous process of thought and after exhausting all other options, so we can't throw it away based on how it "feels".
-There is something odd however with when $P$ is False, $Q$ is True and implication is False.
-We have a hypothesis that is False, conclusion that is True, but somehow our implication is still False.
-If our hypothesis $P$ is "I exercise", and conclusion $Q$ is "I lose weight" and it so happens that I have lost weight but did not exercise (I stopped chugging soda every day) our implication "I exercise => I lose weight" is False, despite me losing weight.
+There is something odd however with when $P$ is false, $Q$ is true and implication is false.
+We have a hypothesis that is false, conclusion that is true, but somehow our implication is still false.
+If our hypothesis $P$ is "I exercise", and conclusion $Q$ is "I lose weight" and it so happens that I have lost weight but did not exercise (I stopped chugging soda every day) our implication "I exercise => I lose weight" is false, despite me losing weight.
 This is wrong.
 We arrive at the only final configuration that must be the one, and as we know: it is.
 The implication table you all know and love.

 | $P$ | $Q$ | $P \Rightarrow Q$ |
 | --- | --- | ----------------- |